tohuwabohu/puppet-roundcube/README.md

 ##Usage

-The module uses [composer](https://getcomposer.org/) to install any 3rd party dependencies specified by Roundcube and also to download plugins from the [Roundcube Plugin Repository](http://plugins.roundcube.net/).
+The module uses [composer](https://getcomposer.org/) to install 3rd party dependencies specified by Roundcube and to download additional plugins from the [Roundcube Plugin Repository](http://plugins.roundcube.net/).

 Note: At the moment, the module relies on `git` being installed without explicitly requiring it.
 Git is to checkout several pacakge repositories listed in in Roundcube's `composer.json`.